Create a Button or Link that Updates a Field to a Custom Value

 • Rejected

-Set the Default Option to "Pending Approval" so that all new Projects created are automatically set to that status:
+Next, we'll set the Default Option to "Pending Approval" in the field's settings so that all new Projects created are automatically set to that status upon record creation:

-In the Pages section of the Builder, create a page with the following settings:
+In the Pages section of the Builder, we'll now create a page with the following:

-1. Using the Projects table as the data source
+• Use the Projects table as the data source.

-2. A grid and links to view more details for each Project (See details view screenshot below.)
+• Add a grid view and a link to view more details for each Project.

-3. Click on the new form to open the view editor and access the form settings.
+• Select to edit the new form view to access the settings.

-4. From the settings section of the view editor, rename it to "Approve Project."
+• From the settings section of the view editor, we'll rename the view to "Approve Project".

-5. Remove all fields from the form by clicking on the trash can icon for the field.
+• Remove all fields from the form by clicking on the trashcan icon for each of the field inputs.

 • Action: Update this record (the default option)